Rachel Verrill

 Assistant Professor of Practice

-Dr. Verrill first came to Simmons University to obtain both her undergraduate and graduate degrees.
-Soon after graduation she began working as an adjunct faculty member for her favorite course: advanced human anatomy.
+Dr. Rachel Verrill first came to Simmons to obtain both her undergraduate and graduate degrees.
+Soon after graduation, she began working as an adjunct faculty member for her favorite course: Advanced Human Anatomy.
 She then became more involved as a tutorial leader and lab instructor for the first year DPT courses while building her clinical experience.
 Dr. Verrill transitioned to a full-time faculty member in 2020.
+Between 2021 and 2025, Dr. Verrill worked to obtain her PhD in Health Professions Education and successfull defended her dissertation in April 2025 titled "Impact of Dissection Modality on Psychomotor Skills for Palpation in Doctor of Physical Therapy Students".

-Dr. Verrill has worked in outpatient orthopedics for Newton Wellesley Hospital since 2016 with a focus on women’s health and pelvic floor PT.
-During her time at Newton Wellesley she has been a clinical instructor for several full time students and loves watching students transition what they have learned from the classroom to being hands on with the patient.
-She continues to actively practice as a pelvic floor physical therapist for Newton Wellesley Hospital and mentor students as they grow into independent practitioners.
+Dr. Verrill worked in outpatient orthopedics for Newton Wellesley Hospital starting in 2016 with a focus on women’s health and pelvic floor PT.
+During her time at Newton Wellesley, she served as a clinical instructor for several full time students and loves watching students transition what they have learned from the classroom to being hands on with the patient.
+She continues to actively practice as a pelvic floor physical therapist and is the owner of Basin PT and Wellness.

 In her free time, Dr. Verrill is an avid hiker and competitive powerlifter.
-She finds peace exploring the woods with her wife and can often be found camping, hiking, and kayaking throughout the wilderness of New England.
+She finds peace exploring the woods with her wife Amber and dog Pemi and can often be found camping, hiking, and kayaking throughout the wilderness of New England.

 Education